digitalpowrr/DataAccessioner/UPDATING_TOOLS.md

 ## Updating a Tool

-To update a specific FITS tool, follow this process:
+To update a specific tool distributed with FITS:

 First, update FITS alone and test: